 A Place may go through two phases: In Operation and Permanently Closed.
 The first classifies places that are functioning, regardless if they are currently open or not.
 The second classifies those that have terminated its operations.
-The sub-phases of In Operation identify the current state of a place according to its opening hours, i.e., if it is open or closed at a given point in time.

-Place specializes Named Individual and thus, inherits all of its attributes.
+Place specializes Named Entity and thus, inherits all of its attributes.

-Place is additionally characterized by the attributes address, howToArrive, and openingHours: address represents the physical address of a place; howToArrive is a textual description on how to arrive at a place; and openingHours identifies when a place is (or should be) open.
+Place is additionally characterized by the attributes address, how to arrive, and openingHours: address represents the physical address of a place; how to arrive is a textual description on how to arrive at a place; and opening hours identifies when a place is (or should be) open.

 A Place may be physically connected to other places and give access to them.
 For instance, the Falzeben Gondola at Merano 2000 gives access to the Falzeben I and Wallpach slopes.
-In the ontology, this relation is captured by the connections self-type association defined for Place
+In the ontology, this relation is captured by the connections self-type association defined for Place.